Reed Road Demolition Project

 Updates

-During the pre-demolition phase, the project team prepared the structures for bulk demolition.
+Project Overview: During the pre-demolition phase, the project team prepared the structures for bulk demolition.
 National Development, in conjunction with the on-site general contractor, Cranshaw Construction, and all associated subcontractors, cooperated with the regulations established by the Massachusetts Department of Environmental Protection (MassDEP) to ensure the safe removal and proper disposal of all on-site materials.
 An Industrial Hygienist was also present to oversee and document the safe management of any existing hazardous materials.

 The demolition phase commenced once all required state and local permits had been issued to Cranshaw Construction.
 The buildings are in the process of being methodically razed, beginning demolition on the north side and progressing southward, with water applied to active work areas to help minimize noise and dust impacts on neighboring communities.
-The buildings are expected to be completely leveled by the beginning of March 2026, with secondary demolition operations, including the crushing of existing concrete to satisfy BUD (Beneficial Use Determination) requirements, continuing from that point until the end of March 2026.

 Upon completion of these demolition operations, the site will be fully cleared and prepared for subsequent redevelopment activities.